jnutt367/jnutt367/README.md

 - 💬 Ask me about ...How I got into this?
 - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...my left foot has two webbed toes!
-- 2000+ Commits so far this year!
+- My brother sent me an itemized clone wars watch list!
+LOL.

 <!--
 **jnutt367/jnutt367** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.